 Love Lies Bleeding was first published in 1948.

-Reviews for Edmund Crispin‘s Love Lies Bleeding –
+Praise for Edmund Crispin‘s Love Lies Bleeding –

 “A distinguished piece of detective fiction, constructed with real intelligence.” – Daily Mail

-“A master of the whodunit…he combines a flawless plot, witty dialogue, and a touch of hilarity.” – New York Times
+“A master of the whodunit…he combines a flawless plot, witty dialogue, and a touch of hilarity.” – The New York Times